ONLYOFFICE/onlyoffice-nextcloud/README.md

 3. In Nextcloud open the `~/index.php/settings/apps?category=disabled` page with _Not enabled_ apps by administrator and click _Enable_ for the **ONLYOFFICE** application.

-## Configuring Nextcloud ONLYOFFICE integration app
+## Configuring Nextcloud-ONLYOFFICE integration app

 In Nextcloud open the `~/index.php/settings/admin/onlyoffice` page with administrative settings for **ONLYOFFICE** section.
 Enter the following address to connect ONLYOFFICE Document Server: